jeffsdev/jquery-code-review/readme.md

 ###Description
 jQuery code review.
-A form that the user can input their favorite things.
+A form where the user can input their favorite things.
 Submitting the form will show a list of their answers.

 ###Setup Instructions
 None.